Koeun, BX Designer at Melixir

-[Interview] Melixir’s Designer Koeun talks about the gratification, challenges, and work that goes into being a BX designer at a growing startup
+[Interview] Melixir’s designer Koeun talks about the gratification, challenges, and work that goes into being a BX designer at a growing startup.

 Hello Koeun!
-Tell me a little bit about your role at Melixir?
+Tell me a little bit about your role at Melixir!

-As a designer what is the biggest challenge you face?
+As a designer, what is the biggest challenge you face?

 When designing different components for the brand, my goal is to be simple yet effective.
 Sometimes too many elements in a design can be confusing and the product can lose its essence.
-I believe it is important to make a design simple, transparent, and precise so everyone knows exactly what they are buying.
-For example, our design for our containers and packaging consists of just our logo, and we don’t use a lot of color in the design.
+I believe it is important to make a design simple, transparent, and precise so that everyone knows exactly what they are buying.
+For example, our design for our containers and packaging consists of just our logo, and we don’t use a lot of colors in the design.
 In fact, we print in only one color.
-I really try to get rid of everything that might hinder balance and transparency and only deliver the essentials.
+I really try to get rid of everything that might hinder balance and transparency, and only deliver the essentials.

 What are your favorite brands?

-Among the bigger brands, I like Apple, COS and A.P.C.
+Among the bigger brands, I like Apple, COS, and A.P.C.
 I like how these brands are not flashy and instead allow for the products to speak for themselves.

 Putting Melixir aside, I also really like beauty brands like Aesop and Le Labo.
 Aesop's simplicity is particularly attractive.
-And with Le Labo, I think they do a great job of making its customers feel special by customizing the packaging with the customer’s name.
-Personally, I like New York, and I feel Le Labo also has a very New York feel.
-I also really like that both these brands are gender neutral.
+With Le Labo, I think they do a great job of making its customers feel special by customizing the packaging with the customer’s name.
+Personally, I like New York, and I feel like Le Labo also has a very "New York feel."
+I really like that both these brands are gender-neutral.

 What are the pros and cons of working at Melixir?

-One of the biggest perks of working at Melixir is that employees are given a lot of responsibility and autonomy over their work.
+One of the biggest perks of working at Melixir is that the employees are given a lot of responsibility and autonomy over their work.
 Along with that, I get to work with great people who always want to improve and grow.
-I also love how involved I am in the process of releasing a new product.
-I get to create everything our customers get from beginning to end, even the smallest details such as the labels and paper cartons included in the packaging.
+I also love how involved I get to be in the process of releasing a new product.
+I get to create everything our customers get from beginning to end, even the smallest details, such as the labels and paper cartons included in the packaging.
 There’s a great sense of accomplishment since I can directly see how my work is received by the customers.
-The fact that employees at Melixir are all open-minded and flexible motivates me a lot as well.
-The horizontal communication structure and the ability to be open to others’ ideas and opinions - however crazy they might be - help us make the best decisions for the brand.
-However, even with all the benefits, startup culture can be difficult for people who prefer working with hard-and-fast rules since fast-growing startups evolve rapidly.
+The fact that my teammates at Melixir are so open-minded and flexible motivates me a lot as well.
+The horizontal communication structure and the ability to listen to others’ ideas and opinions - however crazy they might be - help us make the best decisions for our brand.

+On the other hand, even with all the benefits, startup culture can be difficult for people who prefer working with hard-and-fast rules, since fast-growing startups evolve rapidly.
 One of the hardest parts about working at Melixir is that there is a lot of pressure that comes from having so much responsibility.
 We’re still a young company insofar as startups go, so our teams are small.
-In fact, we basically have one-person teams.
-So, in terms of the projects and aspects of the company I manage, I have to always be on top of things and be proactive on executing to make sure things get done.
-Ultimately though, I still think that having a lot of responsibility at this stage in our company is an advantage because it pushes you to grow and evolve faster.
+In fact, we basically only have one-person teams.
+Consequently, in terms of the projects and aspects of the company I manage, I have to always be on top of my game and be proactive in executing to make sure things get done.
+Ultimately though, I still think that having a lot of responsibility at this stage in our company is an advantage because it pushes me to grow and evolve faster.